 The application you submit initially will be treated as your organization’s final application.
 No further applications or additional information will be accepted.

 Up to 3 Signature Grants of $50,000 each could be awarded.

 Project funding from the Foundation will not exceed $25,000 per grant.

-Grants to schools, school/parent organizations, daycares, sports teams, playground and all recreation facility initiatives (pools, ice rinks, skateboard parks, etc.) will not exceed $5,000 each.
+Grants to schools, school/parent organizations, daycares, sports teams and all recreation facility initiatives (pools, ice rinks, skateboard parks, etc.) will not exceed $5,000 each.
 Grants to unregistered organizations will not exceed $5,000 each.